Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Conclusions

 \section{Conclusions}

-This paper has successfully designed, analyzed, and implemented a novel hierarchical preconditioning strategy for large-scale stochastic optimal control problems.
+In the paper, we designed, analyzed, and implemented a novel hierarchical preconditioning strategy for large-scale stochastic optimal control problems.
 Our approach leverages a truncated stochastic expansion within a block-structured preconditioner for the Karush-Kuhn-Tucker (KKT) system, striking an effective balance between computational cost and preconditioning quality.
-Numerical results confirm that the proposed hGS method consistently outperforms both standard mean-based preconditioners and computationally intensive full-expansion methods across a wide range of problem parameters.
+Numerical results confirm that the proposed hGS method consistently outperforms both standard mean-based preconditioner and computationally intensive full-expansion preconditioner across a wide range of problem parameters.

-A key contribution of this work is the extension of this framework to time-dependent problems.
-We developed and tested a tailored hGS preconditioner within an all-at-once discretization scheme, demonstrating the versatility and effectiveness of our approach for these more challenging, large-scale scenarios.
-Comprehensive numerical experiments on benchmark problems with Dirichlet boundary conditions have validated the robustness and numerical efficiency of the proposed algorithms.
-Future research could involve extending this preconditioning framework to problems with more complex PDE constraints, such as the Navier-Stokes equations, or investigating its application to optimal control problems with inequality constraints.
+A key contribution of this work is the extension of the truncated gPC framework to time-dependent problems.
+We developed and tested a tailored hGS preconditioner within an all-at-once discretization scheme, demonstrating the versatility and effectiveness of our approach for these challenging, large-scale scenarios.
+Comprehensive numerical experiments on benchmark problems have validated the robustness and numerical efficiency of the proposed algorithms.